cea-list-lasti/decomp-reasoning/README.md

-# DAGR: Decomposition Augmented Graph Retrieval with LLMs
+# The Structure-Content Trade-off in Knowledge Graph Retrieval

-This repository contains the source code used in the paper "**DAGR: Decomposition Augmented Graph Retrieval with LLMs**".
+This repository contains the source code used in the paper "**The Structure-Content Trade-off in Knowledge Graph Retrieval**".

-Note that our contributions focus on the retrieval stage of the pipeline.
-The generation pipeline takes strong inspirations from "G-Retriever: Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering" ; the original source code for their work, under the MIT license, can be found [here](https://github.com/XiaoxinHe/G-Retriever) and provides more information about certain parts of the code.
+The RAG pipeline takes strong inspirations from "G-Retriever: Retrieval-Augmented Generation for Textual Graph Understanding and Question Answering" ; the original source code for their work, under MIT license, can be found [here](https://github.com/XiaoxinHe/G-Retriever) and provides more information about certain parts of the code.

 ![Figure](images/pipeline.png)